Last Updated on July 4, 2023

 Other Costs of Owning an Aussie Puppy

-When you research the breed and cost, make sure to include other financial requirements of owning an Australian Shepherd.
+When researching the breed and cost, include other financial requirements for owning an Australian Shepherd.

 Health Care & Microchipping

-Not all pet owners choose to microchip their puppy, but it should be considered.
-If your puppy ever slips their leash or gets out of the yard, a microchip gives whoever finds them a chance to identify them.
-While it is not a guarantee, it will certainly increase the odds of your puppy being returned.
+Not all pet owners choose to microchip their puppies, but it should be considered.
+If your puppy slips their leash or gets out of the yard, a microchip gives whoever finds them a chance to identify them.
+While it is not a guarantee, it will undoubtedly increase the odds of your puppy being returned.
 Microchipping is a one-time fee ranging from $50-150, depending on your location.

-Annual health exams, dental cleanings, and vaccinations are general health care expenses for your puppy.
-Preventative care is a good way to reduce the chances of unexpected veterinarian bills.
-Talk to your vet about getting your puppy on a de-worming schedule to prevent parasite infestation and the resulting health issues.
+Preventative care is an excellent way to reduce the chances of unexpected veterinarian bills.
+Annual health exams, dental cleanings, and vaccinations are general healthcare expenses for your puppy.
+Talk to your vet about getting your puppy on a deworming schedule to prevent parasite infestation and health issues.

 Toys & Other Supplies

-Australian Shepherds love activity and require daily exercise.
-Finding the right toys (and lots of them) can keep your dog happy.
-In addition to toys, you are going to need other dog supplies like leashes, collars, puppy gates, etc. If you choose to crate train your puppy, you’ll also need to buy a safe, appropriately sized crate.
+Australian Shepherds love activities and require daily exercise.
+Finding suitable toys (and lots of them) can keep your dog happy.
+In addition to toys, you will need other dog supplies like leashes, collars, puppy gates, etc. If you choose to crate train your puppy, you’ll also need to buy a safe, appropriately sized crate.

-If you are considering showing your puppy, make sure they are registered with the appropriate breed registry for the shows you want to participate in.
-Price for Australian Shepherd puppies can cost between $600-$3000 AUD and it will vary depends on various factors.
+If you are considering showing your puppy, ensure they are registered with the appropriate breed registry for the shows you want to participate in.
+The Price for Australian Shepherd puppies can cost between $600-AUD 3000.
+It will vary depending on various factors.